MakariiSlupskyi/obsidian-notes/Project ideas.md

 **Design rule**
 - Each module should encapsulate its own logic and internal data.
-- Dependency Inversion: Modules depend on **interfaces**, not implementations
+- Dependency Inversion: Modules depend on **interfaces**, not implementations.
+- Event-Driven Communication with event bus (in-memory, Kafka).